truenas/documentation/content/SCALE/SCALETutorials/Apps/MinIOClustersSCALE/MinIOClustering.md

 In the first **Arg** field, type **server**.
 In the second **Arg** field, type the valid IP or host name of each TrueNAS system on the network, the MinIO port number, and the directory you created for MinIO.
 Use this format: <file>**http://*0.0.0.0*/9000/data**</file>.

 To create a distributed cluster, add all the valid TrueNAS system (node) IP addresses/host names.
-The order is important, so use the same order across all the nodes.
+Use the same order across all the nodes.

 MinIO containers use server port 9000.
 The MinIO Console communicates using port 9001.
 Use the <file>/data</file> path that the following steps set up.